cardano-foundation/CIPs/CIP-????/README.md

-To reconstruct the metadata state for a given asset class, scan through the sequence of transactions in a Cardano node’s blockchain, applying the CIP-25 and CIP-???? updates in the order that they are encountered in this sequence.
+To reconstruct the metadata state for a given asset class, scan through the sequence of transactions in a Cardano node’s blockchain, applying the CIP-25 and CIP-86 updates in the order that they are encountered in this sequence.
 If the Cardano node rolls back some blocks from the chain tip, then roll back the updates from those blocks as well.